 - When you receive phenomenal service from the movers, you should tip them.
-If they were prompt, efficient, thorough, pleasant and moved everything you own without breaking or losing anything, they deserve extra acknowledgement.
+If they were prompt, efficient, thorough, pleasant, and moved everything you own without breaking or losing anything, they deserve extra acknowledgment.

 - Many service professionals don’t collect large paychecks and, depending on the moving company, may not receive benefits or full-time hours.
 A little something is appreciated.

 - Receiving a tip after moving is complete can keep movers content and motivated to continue the job with verve and diligence.

 - Movers cannot always choose when they take jobs or predict arrange what the weather will be like.
 Depending on the season, they may work in extreme heat and humidity that will drain their energy; fight their way through pouring rain, or shiver underneath several layers while snowflakes fall and ice dangerously obstructs their pathways.
 A tip will make them forget the hardships they must endure.

 - Money is not the only way to a mover’s heart.
 Providing lunch or snacks with plentiful drinks to quench their thirsts or warm them up will go a long way to showing your appreciation.